Advertisement

 Quit smoking

 Quitting smoking is the most essential step toward lung cancer prevention.
 That’s because smoking is the main cause of lung cancer.
-The habit is linked to 80 percent of lung cancer deaths in women, and as many as 90 percent in men, according to the American Lung Association.
+The habit is linked to between 80 and 90 percent of lung cancer deaths, according to the American Lung Association.

 Construction worker examining windows